DavidWells/davidwells.io-v1/content/blog/2011-08-04-google-plus.md

 > **Editors Note:**

 > This post did not age well 😅.
-RIP google plus!
+RIP google plus.

 > [See other episodes of the show](https://davidwells.io/tags/inbound-now)